 Primary Instrument: Guitar, electric

-Willie Oteri has collaborated and performed with Tony Levin (Peter Gabriel, KingCrimson, John Lennon) Pat Mastelotto (King Crimson, XTC), Mike Keneally (Frank Zappa), Jerry Marotta (Peter Gabriel), Stu Hamm (Joe Satriani, SteveVai) and others including Ronan Chris Murphy (producer and musician), Brannen Temple (Sheena Easton, Kevin Paige, Robben Ford, Eric Johnson), bassist Chris Maresh (Eric Johnson, Abra Moore, Mitch Watkins), Mike Malone (Jimmy Smith) and Ephraim Owens (Erika Badu).
+Willie Oteri has recorded and performed with: Dino J.A.
+Deane (John Zorn, Bill Fresell), Scott Amendola, Tony Levin (Peter Gabriel, King Crimson, John Lennon), Pat Mastelotto (King Crimson, XTC), Mike Keneally (Frank Zappa), Jerry Marotta (Peter Gabriel), Stu Hamm (Joe Satriani, SteveVai) Ronan Chris Murphy (producer and musician), Brannen Temple (Sheena Easton, Kevin Paige, Robben Ford, Eric Johnson), Chris Maresh (Eric Johnson, Abra Moore, Mitch Watkins), Mike Malone (Jimmy Smith), Ephraim Owens (Erika Badu), Takaharu Hayakawa, Natsuki Kido, Markus Reuter, Dave Laczko and many more.
 The breadth of such performing and recording situations is a testament to his musical versatility and talent.
 In recent years, it is Oteri's role as composer and band leader which has garnered him increasing notoriety coupled with a notable unique style on guitar.
+Public Relations: Lori Hehr

 Initially Oteri offers a more languid approach that creates mood, something rather lacking among this column’s CDs, with their in-yer-face anxiety to please.”

-Stuart Nicholson - JazzTimes
+—Stuart Nicholson - JazzTimes

-Jamming with you must be one of the greatest thingsyour music sounds great, and it always amazes me how far you can stretch a musical idea.
+Jamming with you must be one of the greatest things—your music sounds great, and it always amazes me how far you can stretch a musical idea.
 Brilliant!

-Guitarist Enrico Crivellaro
+—Guitarist Enrico Crivellaro

-My favorite avant garde guitarist!
-Habitual Grace Records
+My favorite avant garde guitarist! —Habitual Grace Records